-The surface of the road road I would normally take had disappeared.
-I took a different road to circumvent the huddle of yellow machinery and found myself lost.
+While going to the printers yesterday, I discovered the surface of the road I would normally take had disappeared - took a different road to circumvent the huddle of yellow machinery and found myself lost.
 Lost in Limoux?

 How can this be possible?
-Ezra and I have walked every inch surely, gaped at every wood-effect door, and neat gnome-filled garden; wondered who lives in the houses with the untidy exciting gardens and teased the yappy dogs that protect their master's homes.
+Ezra and I have walked every inch, surely; gaped at every wood-effect door, and neat, gnome-filled garden and wondered who lives in the houses with the untidy, exciting gardens.

 Yes, lost.
-The no-entry signs were confusing, one way streets for no apparent reason; after a bit of hapless car-wandering I ended up at the municipal cemetery.
-I thought there was only one in Limoux, on the main road, a solid rectangle of ancient stone tombs: I must admit, though being a fan of death-logements generally, I have never been in that one.
-This will be rectified.
+The no-entry signs were confusing: one way streets for no apparent reason.
+After a bit of hapless car-wandering I ended up at the municipal cemetery.
+I thought there was only one in Limoux - on the main road, a solid rectangle of ancient stone tombs.
+I must admit, although being a fan of death-logements generally, I've never been in that one - something to be rectified.

 Anyway . . .
-I still had twenty minutes before the meeting so I parked and went into this one — rather than do the rectifying of going to see the other one . . .
+I parked and went into the one facing me rather than do the rectifying of going to see the other one . . .

 Anyway, as I said: twenty minutes.

 Time; an odd thing.
-You can spent twenty minutes faffing trying to find where they have moved the tinned tomatoes in a supermarket, or glassily watching a game show, knowing it's crap but not being able to move, or sometimes those minutes, become stretched, embedded, something your mind chooses to remember.
+You can spend twenty minutes faffing, trying to find where they have moved the tinned tomatoes in a supermarket, or glassily watching a game show, knowing it's crap but not being able to move; or sometimes twenty minutes can become stretched, embedded, something your mind chooses to remember.